 Another small role is occupied by Milburn Stone of Gunsmoke fame, who had previously been sighted in Invisible Agent (1942, review), Captive Wild Woman (1943, review), The Mad Ghoul (1943, review) and Jungle Woman (1944, review).
 As an MP we see later TV stalwart Richard Deacon (of The Dick van Dyke Show), who also appeared some of he better sci-fi films of the mid-fifties: in Them!
-(1954), This Island Earth (1955) and Invasion of the Body Snatchers (1956), as well as Piranha (1978).
+(1954, review), This Island Earth (1955) and Invasion of the Body Snatchers (1956), as well as Piranha (1978).
 The small but important role as the police desk sgt is played by the pleasant Walter Sande, previously seen in The Man They Could Not Hang (1939, review) and Red Planet Mars (1952).
 He later appeared in The War of the Worlds, The Navy vs. the Night Monsters (1966) and some sci-fi series.

 Bit-part actor Frank Wilcox had previously appeared in a few little-known semi-sci-fi films, and went on to play in Carolina Cannonball (1955), Earth vs. the Flying Saucers and Beginning of the End.
 The Pentagon chief of staff is played by something of a sci-fi cult actor: Robert Shayne.
 Shayne played the lead in The Neandarthal Man (1953) and had substantial supporting roles or bit-parts in Indestructible Man (1956), Kronos, The Giant Claw, How to Make a Monster, War of the Satellites (1958), The Lost Missile (1958), and Teenage Cave Man (1958).
 However, he is best known for appearing in close to 100 episodes of Adventures of Superman (1952-1958) as Inspector Henderson.